ENTPs

 • Backup Strength: An intricate understanding of how things work together.
 An ability to grasp the logical connections or inconsistencies in any situation or argument.

 • Weaknesses: Can lose track of details by focusing so much on ideas and new possibilities.
-May forget to tend to bodily needs because they are so lost in thoughts and analysis.
+So many ideas emerge that it’s hard to pay attention to details or their body’s needs.

 • Stressors: Mundane, nitty-gritty detail work, too much alone time, limits on brainstorming, emotional turbulence, dealing with irrational people, passive-aggressiveness, too many rules and guidelines.